Nazulka/WD-Buzzwords/README.md

 * The page also contains a link to the Sign Up page.

 ###### Sign Up
-* Similar to the page above it contains a card with the Username and Password input fields and enables new users to create a personalized account and to be able to contribute to the dictionary.
+* Similar to the page above it contains a card with the Username, Password and Confirm password input fields and enables new users to create a personalized account and to be able to contribute to the dictionary.
-* There is a link below the card to direct already registered users to the Log In page.
+* There is a link below the card to re-direct already registered users to the Log In page.

 ##### Features available to registered users and admin
-###### Account Page
-* Enables registered users to view the terms added by themselves to the dictionary.
-It provides an option to edit or delete these terms.
-Users get a pop-up delete confirmation modal to eliminate accidental removal of entries.
+CRUD Functionality
 ###### Add Term
-* The form allows users to add new entries and their description.
+* The form allows users to add (**_Create function_**) new entries and their description.
 It features a check-before-adding chart [credit: Macmillan Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html) to help users to decide whether to add their word to the dictionary.
 * When users try to add new term, it gets checked if the entry already exists in the dictionary and users get a flash notification if so.
 If this is a unique entry it then gets added to the dictionary and users see a flash message to confirm the successful entry.
 This entry is then displayed in the users' Account Page.
+###### Account Page
+* Enables registered users to view (**_Read function_**) the terms added by themselves to the dictionary.
+* Materialize buttons are placed below each word, providing an option to edit (**_Update function_**) or delete (**_Delete function_**) the term.
+If delete button is clicked, users see a pop-up delete confirmation modal to eliminate accidental removal of entries.
+* Admin user has the highest level of access to the website and an authorisation to delete irrelevant or inapropriate entries made by other users.

 ###### Log Out
 * Enables users to log out of their account and deletes their session cookies.

-#### CRUD Functionality

 ### Future Features
+* Add an _autocomplete_ attribute to the search box input field to allow the browser to predict terms and display options to fill in the field.
+* Expand the glossary by adding _parts of speech_ and _text to speech pronunciation_ features.
+* Add _Table of Contents_ section/ page so users can view a page with term names that can be clicked to view the term description and open in a new page.

 ## Testing
 ___